Stochastic Causal Programming for Bounding Treatment Effects

 \subsection{Results}

-We focus on datasets where the true effect is a linear or quadratic polynomial function of the treatment~$X$.
 A full glossary of datasets can be found in \cref{app:data}, along with exact structural equations for each setting.
 While the naming of the datasets is intuitive, \cref{fig:app-naming-logic} provides a short description of the naming logic.
-We now describe the results obtained for selected datasets with more results and details in \cref{app:more-experiments}.
+We now describe the results obtained for selected datasets, with more results and details in \cref{app:more-experiments}.

 \xhdr{IV-lin-2d-strong} This dataset is simulated from an IV setting, where the true effect $Y \given do(X)$ is linear in a two-dimensional treatment $X$.
-The na\"ive regression $\E[Y\given X]$ differs substantially from the true effect, indicating strong confounding (see, \cref{fig:main-comparison} (bottom left)).
+The na\"ive regression $\E[Y\given X]$ differs substantially from the true effect, indicating strong confounding.

+\emph{SCP is more stable than GAN.} \cref{fig:main-comparison} (top right) compares both the clustered and the general implementation to the GAN framework baseline.
+Our general SCP gives bounds comparable to the GAN method, though with fewer sharp jumps and instabilities.
+The clustered SCP on the other hand simplifies constraints through structural encoding and avoids full density estimation, which is reflected in the increased stability over both the general SCP and the GAN methods.
+Indeed, \cref{fig:main-comparison} (top right) shows that despite the flexible neural basis functions, our clustered approach can yield tighter bounds and avoid the instabilities observed in the GAN approach when we move towards the tails of the observational distribution.

+While the tightness of bounds across different models with different assumptions should \emph{not} be an indicative of quality of a solution, the point here is to illustrate that using only a few moments of the distribution does not trivialize the resulting interval when contrasted against methods that use full distributions (GAN), and the bounds remain consistently valid.
+Furthermore, the stability of the bounds is especially encouraging when we remember that each upper and lower bound for each intervention value $x^*$ is a separate optimization problem.

-We start by assessing the effect of the flexibility of response functions on our bounds in \cref{fig:main-comparison} (bottom left).
+\emph{The flexibility of the response functions affects the tightness of the bounds.} We continue by assessing the effect of the flexibility of response functions on our bounds in \cref{fig:main-comparison} (bottom left).